-Clare is an E-Commerce Manager at Johnnie-O in Santa Monica, California, and formerly worked as a client relations associate at Chilton Trust.
+Clare is a VP of E-Commerce at Johnnie-O in Santa Monica, California, and formerly worked as a client relations associate at Chilton Trust.
 A supporter of CitySquash, Squash Haven, and StreetSquash, Clare earned a B.A. from Cornell University, where she played on the varsity squash team, and later studied at the Fashion Institute of Design and Merchandising.

-Aaron is a Cyber Liability Underwriter at Chubb, before which he was a Production Manager for A&E Biography.
+Aaron is an Analyst in COG Customer Solutions at Chubb, with a specific focus on the expansion and development of digital products, distribution channels, marketing capabilities and overall market penetration.
+Previously, he worked as a Cyber Liability Underwriter at Chubb and a Production Manager for A&E Biography.
 Aaron earned a B.A. from Indiana University, and is an avid drummer and guitarist.
 Aaron is involved with LIFT, Legal Information for Families Today, and the Central Park Conservancy.
 Aaron plays singles and doubles squash at the University Club in New York.

-Cecelia is the Senior Director of Supplementals Curriculum at Amplify, a company that is reimagining the way teachers teach and students learn.
-Previously, Cecelia was an Investment Banking Analyst at J.P.
-Morgan, before which she played professional squash, reaching a world ranking of 62.
-Cecelia graduated from Harvard where she captained the varsity women’s squash team.
-Cecelia is a two-time National Champion, a two-time Ivy Champion, and was a second team All-American and academic All-Ivy.
-In addition to serving on the Professionals Board, Cecelia is a CitySquash mentor and and a volunteer at Forte Preparatory School in Queens.
+Cecelia is an elementary school teacher at Bridge Academy Rising in Oakland, CA. Before moving to California, Cecelia worked in New York as Senior Director of Supplementals Curriculum at Amplify and an Investment Banking Analyst at J.P.
+Morgan.
+Previously, she played professional squash, reaching a world ranking of 62.
+Cecelia graduated from Harvard where she captained the varsity women’s squash team, and is a two-time National Champion, a two-time Ivy Champion, and was a second team All-American and academic All-Ivy.
+Cecelia has volunteered with CitySquash and Forte Preparatory School in Queens.

-Alex is an Associate Portfolio Manager for Municipal Fixed Income and Currencies at RBC Capital Markets.
+Alex is a Vice President Portfolio Manager at RBC Capital Markets.
 A native of Philadelphia and resident of New York, Alex is a supporter of SquashSmarts and CitySquash.
-Alex earned a B.A. from Cornell, where he was a captain and All-American on the varsity team squash.
-Alex represented the United States at the World Junior Championships and the World University Games.
+Alex earned a B.A. from Cornell, where he was a captain and All-American on the varsity team squash, and represented the United States at the World Junior Championships and the World University Games.

-Taylor is the Associate Director of Admission at St. Andrew’s School in Middletown, Delaware.
+Taylor is the Associate Director of Admission at St. Andrew’s School in Middletown, Delaware, where he also coaches squash, soccer, and tennis.
 Taylor earned his B.A. from Williams College, where he was captain of the varsity squash team and first team All-NESCAC.
 Taylor currently coaches the boys and girls varsity squash teams at St. Andrew’s.

-Christian Henze is a Special Projects Manager at Rabil Ventures, where he provides capital, advisory, and operating expertise to entrepreneurs and companies at any stage and across multiple industries.
+Christian is Head of Strategy at the Premier Lacrosse League, an American professional field lacrosse league.
+Previously, he served as Special Projects Manager at Rabil Ventures.
 Prior to joining Rabil Ventures, Christian was a Manager on the Funding Circle Capital Markets team where he helped build Funding Circle’s North American institutional financing platform.
 Christian began his career working at StreetSquash as a Squash Director for the 6th, 7th and 8th grade teams.
 Christian graduated from Williams College, where he served as captain of the squash team.